instadw/instadwell-blog/_posts/2026-2-01-top-10-co-living-spaces-in-hsr-layout-and-startup-hub-living-guide-2026.md

 Want to see more options?
 [Search all listings in HSR Layout on our map](https://instadwell.com/search?lat=12.9121181&lng=77.6445548&location=HSR%20Layout%2C%20Bengaluru%2C%20Karnataka%2C%20India&city=Bengaluru&country=India)

 ## Living in HSR Layout Studios, Private Rooms & Startup Hubs
-If [Koramangala](https://instadwell.com/search?lat=12.9352403&lng=77.624532&location=Koramangala,%20Bengaluru,%20Karnataka,%20India&city=Bengaluru&country=India) is for students, [HSR Layout](https://instadwell.com/search?lat=12.9121181&lng=77.6445548&location=HSR%20Layout,%20Bengaluru,%20Karnataka,%20India&city=Bengaluru&country=India) is for builders.
+If the [Koramangala & SG Palya guide](/blog/top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026) is for students, [HSR Layout](https://instadwell.com/search?lat=12.9121181&lng=77.6445548&location=HSR%20Layout,%20Bengaluru,%20Karnataka,%20India&city=Bengaluru&country=India) is for builders.
 Known as the "Startup Capital of India," this neatly planned grid of sectors is where you’ll find unicorn founders sipping coffee at Third Wave and [NIFT](https://www.nift.ac.in/bengaluru/) students hunting for fabric on 27th Main.

 But HSR comes with a price tag.
 Finding a Studio Apartment in HSR Layout without brokerage can be a nightmare, and the "10-month deposit" rule hits hard here.